 Do you enjoy staying organised and working with numbers?
 If so, you could find success in a career as a bookkeeper.

-Bookkeepers help companies keep track of their finances by keeping records of incoming and outcoming payments.
+Bookkeepers help companies keep track of their finances by recording incoming and outgoing payments.

 It’s not uncommon for people to get bookkeepers confused with accountants, but the two differ.
-Put simply, bookkeeping mainly involves accurately recording financial data, while accountancy involves analysing and interpreting that data.
-Some people start off as bookkeepers and decide to move into accountancy later as their experience builds.
+Put simply, bookkeeping mainly entails accurately recording financial data, while accountancy involves analysing and interpreting it.
+Some people start as bookkeepers and decide to move into accountancy as their experience builds.

 You don’t need a degree to become a bookkeeper, but you’ll need some training.
 If you’re looking to become your own boss and don’t wish to gain experience through an employment opportunity first, you could take a course.